Schedule

 • Your draft should include a rough introduction – perhaps in 2 or 3 ¶s? – culminating in a clear statement of your thesis.
 Draw in your reader, announce your topic, lay out the question your paper will examine, tell us how you’ll answer that question, and present a statement of your thesis.

-• If you want to go beyond this, you might write context or historiography
+• If you want to go beyond this, you might start to write context or historiography

-• Feel free to write a sh%#y first draft
+• Please feel free to write a sh%#y first draft

 • Bring your draft to class (either in hard copy or on your computer)